MochiJump/MochiJump/README.md

 Added HairClipNPC and created simple (placeholder) AI for it

 Added ability to set Mochi's starting location as well as add npc on the level editor at http://mochijump.com

+To Do:

+Give Mochi offensive / defensive capability

+Create level goal